Des Moines University

-Des Moines University (DMU) is a private medical school in Des Moines, Iowa.
+Des Moines University Medicine and Health Sciences (DMU) is a private medical school in West Des Moines, Iowa.
 Founded in 1898, Des Moines University is the second oldest osteopathic medical school and the fifteenth largest medical school in the United States.
-DMU's three colleges—the College of Osteopathic Medicine, College of Podiatric Medicine and Surgery, and College of Health Sciences—offer nine academic degrees, including master’s and doctorate degrees.
+DMU's three colleges—the College of Osteopathic Medicine, College of Podiatric Medicine and Surgery, and College of Health Sciences—offer ten academic degrees, including master's and doctorate degrees.

-Annual enrollment is approximately 1,550 students, and the university has more than over 14,000 total alumni in all 50 states.
+Annual enrollment is approximately 1,585 students, and the university has more than over 16,000 total alumni in all 50 states and around the world.

 The unaffiliated Des Moines College used the name Des Moines University during the 1920s until its closure in 1929.